Please note this is no longer an active project but the information and resources below may be of use. They were correct at the time of publication.

 While the faecal calprotectin test is recommended by NICE, no guidance has been given on the threshold levels for treatment in primary care for IBS, or referral to secondary care for possible IBD.
 Until now!

-A recent evidence-based study undertaken in York, in conjunction with the NHS Vale of York CCG, has recommended revised threshold markers which are contained in the revised pathway.
+An evidence-based study undertaken in York, in conjunction with the NHS Vale of York CCG, has recommended revised threshold markers which are contained in the revised pathway.
 This pathway is approved by NICE and NHS England and is available here.

 Guidance on the use of the revised pathway is contained in this short film, where Charlie Andrews, GP at the Mendip Vale Medical Group and Regional Clinical Champion for IBD with the Royal College of General Practitioners (RCGP), guides us through the pathway and highlights key learning points.